Mullaloo - Kallaroo

 Table Chart PROFILE FAQ

-Mullaloo - Kallaroo features high concentrations of family households, with a fairly typical median household size
+Mullaloo - Kallaroo features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 81.7% of all households, including 41.1% couples with children, 31.9% couples without children, and 7.9% single parent families.
-Non-family households comprise the remaining 18.3%, with lone person households at 16.7% and group households making up 1.8%.
-The median household size is 2.7 people, which aligns with the Greater Perth average.
+Family households dominate at 81.7% of all households, comprising 41.1% couples with children, 31.9% couples without children, and 7.9% single parent families.
+Non-family households make up the remaining 18.3%, with lone person households at 16.7% and group households comprising 1.8% of the total.
+The median household size of 2.7 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households